 Certification Authority: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
+The term applies equally to both Root CAs and Subordinate CAs.

 Certification Practice Statement: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.